patuuh/Payloads-and-wordlists/README.md

 # Payloads-and-wordlists
-List of payloads for BurpSuite intruder.
+List of payloads and files for Penetration testing.

+- XSS
+- XXE
+- LDAP
+- SQL
+- XPATH
+- SSTI
+- Insecure files

 Also directory fuzzing list in finnish for finnish web applications